-Nexus offers (I)GCSEs from different awarding bodies and these are graded differently.
-AQA, CCEA and Edexcel use the 9-1 scale in line with changes introduced in the UK a few years ago.
-CIE have retained the A-G grading scale.
+Nexus offers IGCSE from different awarding bodies and these are graded differently.
+Increasingly exam boards are now moving to the 9 - 1 scale as the A\ - G grading scale is phased out.
 The equivalences are listed below.
 There is no difference in terms of the quality of the examinations as all IGCSE qualifications are required to be of the same standard.
 Equally, all examinations are accepted equally by universities.

 9-1 Grading Structure A-G grading structure

 9 A

-8 7 А
+8 7 A

 6 В

 4 С

 D

-3 2 Е
+3 Е

 1 F

 G

 U U

-For the IGCSE Programme learners sit examinations for subjects from five curriculum areas and choose four optional examined subjects which provide a good foundation for the IB Diploma Programme.
+For the IGCSE Programme learners sit examinations for subjects from five curriculum areas and choose up to four optional examined subjects which provide a good foundation for the IB Diploma Programme.